wispgov/bjornvpn/electrocute.md

 # Serial Bus, Wink Attack:

+* References:

 http://colinoflynn.com/2016/07/getting-root-on-philips-hue-bridge-2-0/

-Hacked and Demoed by Colin O' Flynn which uses SPI as On-Chip Debugging.
+* Hacked and Demoed by Colin O' Flynn which uses SPI as On-Chip Debugging.

 # Generates a Random MD5 Hash for the USB Attack: